Argent77/A7-MultiKits/README.md

 ### Choose manually

 This option provides an interactive menu that allows to install one or more multiclass kit combinations.
 Selected kits can be named individually by the user.

+### User-defined multiclass kits (via A7-MultiKits.ini)

+With this component it is possible to automate the installation of one or more user-defined multiclass kit combinations.
+Kit definitions can be defined in the "A7-MultiKits.ini" file found in the mod folder.
+The component is skipped if no user-defined kit definitions are found.